-- CD4 count <100 cells/mm regardless of HIV RNA - CD4 count 100-200 cells/mm and HIV RNA above detection limit of the assay used. - 3.
+- CD4 count <100 cells/mm3 regardless of HIV RNA - CD4 count 100-200 cells/mm3 and HIV RNA above detection limit of the assay used. - 3.
 Absence of pulmonary signs and symptoms. - 4.
-Absence of Glucose-6-Phosphate Dehydrogenase (G6-PD) deficiency deficiency.
+Absence of Glucose-6-Phosphate Dehydrogenase (G6-PD) deficiency

 NOTE: Whenever possible, patients should be tested for G6-PD deficiency before administration of dapsone.
 Alternative agent should be used if the patient is found to have G6-PD deficiency.
-Additionally, trimethoprim-sulfamethoxazole should be used with caution in patients with G6-PD
+Additionally, trimethoprimsulfamethoxazole should be used with caution in patients with G6-PD deficiency.